MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-site-following.md

 ## Setting up hybrid site following

 Hybrid site following is part of Hybrid Sites Features, and is available on both SharePoint Server 2013 and SharePoint Server 2016.
-See [Hybrid sites features and OneDrive for Business](sharepoint-hybrid-sites-and-search.md#SitesFeatures) for information about the other features included with Hybrid Sites Features.
+For info about the other features included with Hybrid Sites Features, see [Hybrid sites features and OneDrive for Business](sharepoint-hybrid-sites-and-search.md#SitesFeatures).